dottjt/plastic/chapters/01-life.md

 ### Editor Introduction

-"Truly fantastic", announces the editor from across the room, as he swivels in his chair towards my general direction.
-Hesitant in a gleam of cheap cologne and uncompromising flattery; mouth struck brazen in a dyslexic haze of powdered aspartame and lopsided cheese squares.
+"Truly fantastic", announces the editor from across the room, as he swivels his chair towards my general direction.
+Hesitant in a gleam of cheap cologne n' uncompromising flattery; mouth struck brazen in a dyslexic haze of powdered aspartame and lopsided cheese squares.
 Inconspicuously store-bought, we presume, for our excited listeners at home.
 For he was the mindless operator who would introduce himself as my only lifeline into the world of publishing, and I was the pathetic liar who intended to milk his acquaintance for all it was worth.

 ### Editor Bluffs